-No reported crimes were unfounded in 2020, 2021 or 2022.
+No reported crimes were unfounded in 2021, 2022.
+One reported crime was unfounded in 2023.

 University of Wisconsin-Eau Claire Campus Security Policies

 University of Wisconsin-Eau Claire Police Role, Authority, and Training

 University of Wisconsin-Eau Claire Police protect and serve the University of Wisconsin-Eau Claire community with sworn and commissioned law enforcement personnel, on-call 24 hours a day, and 7 days a week.
 Officers are armed.